sookoothaii/llm-security-firewall/README.md

 ## Security Notice

-This library reduces risk but does not guarantee complete protection.
-It should be used as part of a comprehensive security strategy including:
+**This library provides risk reduction, not complete protection.**

+Per [OWASP LLM Top 10](https://genai.owasp.org/llmrisk/llm01-prompt-injection/) and [NCSC guidance](https://www.computerweekly.com/news/366636155/NCSC-warns-of-confusion-over-true-nature-of-AI-prompt-injection), prompt injection cannot be fully mitigated because LLMs cannot cleanly separate instructions from data.

+**Use as part of defense-in-depth:**

-- Authentication and authorization
+- Authentication and authorization (who can submit prompts)
-- Network isolation
+- Network isolation (LLM backend not directly accessible)
-- Logging and monitoring
+- Logging and monitoring (detect anomalies)
-- Rate limiting
+- Rate limiting (prevent abuse)
-- Sandboxing of execution environments
+- Sandboxing (limit blast radius of successful attacks)
+- Human review for high-risk actions

-The maintainers assume no liability for misuse.
-Use only in compliance with local law and data-protection regulations.
+**The maintainers assume no liability for security incidents.
+This software is provided "as is" without warranty.
+Use only in compliance with local law and data-protection regulations.**

 ## License